edumgt/AWS-Solutions-Architect-Associate/EFS and FSx/README.md

 - Home directories: Businesses wanting to take advantage of the scalability and cost benefits of the cloud are extending access to home directories for many of their users.

 # Amazon Elastic File System (Amazon EFS)
 File system that automatically grows and shrinks as you add and remove files.
+Amazon EFS file systems can automatically scale from gigabytes to petabytes of data without needing to provision storage
 Amazon EFS can be used with AWS compute services and on-premises resources.
 You pay only for the storage used.
+Tens, hundreds, or even thousands of compute instances can access an Amazon EFS file system at the same time.
+All files and directories are redundantly stored within and across multiple Availability Zones

 Storage classes:
 - Standard storage classes: offer Multi-AZ resilience and the highest levels of durability and availability.
 - One zone storage classes: provide additional savings by saving your data in a single availability zone.

 # Amazon FSx
-With Amazon FSx, you can choose between four widely used file systems:
+native compatibility with third-party file systems With Amazon FSx, you can choose between four widely used file systems:
 - Lustre
 - NetApp ONTAP